chengmx1025/AndroidChessGame/README.md

 Two players take turns to put a chess on the chessboard.

-The player who first makes five-chess-in-a-line wins the game.
+The player who first makes five chess in a line wins the game.

 Hope you enjoy it! :)